policratus/pupyl/docs/source/index.rst

     :width: 840
     :alt: pupyl :: A Python Image Search Library

-🧿 ``pupyl`` project (pronounced *pyoo·piel*) is a pythonic library to perform image search tasks.
-It's intended to made easy reading, indexing, retrieving and maintaining a complete reverse image search engine.
+The 🧿 ``pupyl`` project (pronounced *pyoo·piel*) is a pythonic library to perform image search tasks (even over animated GIFs).
+It's intended to make easy reading, indexing, retrieving and maintaining a complete reverse image search engine.
 You can use it in your own data pipelines, web projects and wherever you find fit!

 .. toctree::
    :maxdepth: 3